peterchen96/LRTC-TMCP/README.md

 [![MIT License](https://img.shields.io/badge/license-MIT-green.svg)](https://opensource.org/licenses/MIT)

+> Note that this project has been archived.
+Please refer to [LRTC_DeepPnP](https://github.com/peterchen96/LRTC_DeepPnP), including our latest work on missing traffic data completion.

 > This is the code repository for paper `Spatiotemporal traffic data completion with truncated minimax-concave penalty` which is published on Transportation Research Part C: Emerging Technologies.

 ## Usage